prasshantg/personal/README.md

 ## NVDLA Compiler

 NVDLA compiler is used to optimize neural network for DLA HW architecture and create list of HW instructions to run inference on DLA.
-Source code for NVDLA compiler is open and present at https://github.com/nvdla/sw/tree/master/umd/core/src/compiler Pre-compiled binary for it is at https://github.com/nvdla/sw/tree/master/prebuilt/x86-ubuntu
+NVDLA compiler can be built from [source code](https://github.com/nvdla/sw/tree/master/umd/core/src/compiler) or directly use [pre-compiled binary](https://github.com/nvdla/sw/tree/master/prebuilt/x86-ubuntu)

 ### Compiling network using NVDLA Compiler